Time-consistent investment and consumption strategies under a general discount function: Equilibrium strategies

 \end{theorem}

-In order to derive the proof of this theorem, let us derive some technical results.
-First, denote by $\hat{X}^{\varepsilon}\left(\cdot \right) $ the solution of the state equation corresponding to $u^{\varepsilon}\left( \cdot\right)$.
-Since the coefficients of the controlled state equation are linear, then by the standard perturbation approach, see e.g. \cite{YongZhou}, we have
+In order to derive the proof of this theorem, let us, first of all, derive some technical results.
+First, denote by $\hat{X}^{\varepsilon}\left( \cdot\right) $ the solution of the state equation corresponding to $u^{\varepsilon}\left( \cdot\right) $.
+Since the coefficients of the controlled state equation are linear, using the standard perturbation approach, see e.g. \cite{YongZhou}, we have